 He served a fulltime mission for The Church of Jesus Christ of Latter-day Saints the Kenya Nairobi Mission.

-Davis resides in Buena Vista with his wife Emilie and three children.
+Davis resides in Lexington, Va., with his wife, Emilie, and four children.

 2012-Present—Head wrestling coach